How Packed Is It, Really?: Introduction

 \section{Introduction}

 In 2010, Driemel \etal \cite{dhw-afdrc-12} provided a measurement of how ``realistic'' a curve is (there are several alternative definitions -- see \cite{dhw-afdrc-12} and references therein for details).
 Formally, a curve $\pi$ is \emphi{$c$-packed} if the total length of $\pi$ inside any ball is bounded by $c$ times the radius of the ball.
 The minimum $c$ for which the curve is $c$-packed is the \emphi{congestion} of the curve.
 Intuitively, if a curve has high congestion, then it zigzags back and forth around some locality.
-We expect that most real-world curves do not behave so pathologically -- instead, we expect them to exhibit low congestion.
+We expect that many real-world curves do not behave so pathologically -- instead, we expect them to exhibit low congestion.
 For examples of real world curves, see \url{https://frechet.xyz}.
 Naturally, if the curve is a tracking of an entity over long enough time, the congestion might be high (for example, a soccer player movement during a whole game, an airplane path over a month, etc).

 Curves with low congestion lend themselves to efficient algorithms.
-Notably, they can be efficiently approximated by simpler curves which nearly preserve \Frechet distances, and therefore \Frechet distances between them can be approximated in near-linear time \cite{dhw-afdrc-12}.
+Notably, they can be efficiently approximated by simpler curves which nearly preserve \Frechet distances, and therefore the \Frechet distances between them can be approximated in near-linear time \cite{dhw-afdrc-12}.
 In general, if the congestion is $\Omega(n)$, then computing the \Frechet distance is more difficult.
 Indeed, assuming the Strong Exponential Time Hypothesis (\SETH), even approximating \Frechet distance within a constant factor requires quadratic time \cite{b-wwdtt-14}.
 The decision version of the problem is also conjectured to be \ThreeSUM-hard \cite{a-cgcs}.
 Note that proving a direct connection between \ThreeSUM-hardness and \SETH is still an open problem \cite{w-hepbh-15}.

 We would like to verify that a given curve is indeed $c$-packed for a low value of $c$.
-(Some algorithms for $c$-packed curves do not require knowing the value of the congestion -- rather, their analyses show that if the curve is $c$-packed for some small $c$, then the algorithms run in near-linear time.
-However, verifying that curves are $c$-packed would increase our confidence that these algorithms are generally applicable.)
-This leads to the question of how quickly one can estimate or compute the congestion.
+Some algorithms for $c$-packed curves do not require knowing the value of the congestion -- rather, their analyses show that if the curve is $c$-packed for some small $c$, then the algorithms run in near-linear time.
+However, verifying that curves are $c$-packed would increase our confidence that these algorithms are generally applicable.
+This leads to the question of how quickly can one estimate or compute the congestion.
 In this paper, we present a constant-factor approximation algorithm for the congestion that runs in near-linear time.